Argentina president-elect Macri urges central bank officials to step down

 Macri said that his government would need to correct the errors of outgoing President Cristina Fernandez during her eight years in power, including capital controls on the over-inflated peso currency.

-(This refiled version of the story adds dropped word "us" in quote, second paragraph)
+(This version of the story was refiled to add dropped word "us" in quote, second paragraph)

 (Reporting by Sarah Marsh and Richard Lough Editing by W Simon)